bbauska/W3Cx-5of5/README.md

 <h3 id="ch4-4-2">4.4.2 Adding methods classes</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Ok, we\'ve seen how to define the Ball class: properties and constructor.
+Ok, we&apos;ve seen how to define the Ball class: properties and constructor.
 Properties are the DNA for balls: they all have an x and y position, a radius, a color, a horizontal and a vertical speed.

 It is time to add some behaviors: a draw and a move method.
 Indeed, all balls will be able to draw and move themselves.

-Here\'s how we were drawing a ball in the previous version of the game:
+Here&apos;s how we were drawing a ball in the previous version of the game:

 <pre>
 1.  function drawFilledCircle(**c**) {